sdatspun2/deprecation-header/draft.md

 ### Date

 The value of `date` property, if present, would be the date when resource was deprecated.
-It would be in the form of a quoated HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.
+It would be in the form of a quoted HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.

 Following example shows that the resource in context is deprecated on Friday, November 11, 2018 at 23:59:59 GMT.